akosbalasko/yarle/README.md

 Download the desktop app for your platform, and follow the instructions there.

 ![out](https://user-images.githubusercontent.com/11886731/114092375-1a72c400-98ba-11eb-9c74-300d1e4c0829.gif)

+ In order to perform conversion into Logseq format, please choose Logseq as Target format in the configuration panel, then choose the type of your notes (Journal Notes or Pages).
+For Logseq all the other options have already been pre-configured.

 ## Prerequisite for legacy versions (below 4.0.0):